lightxlamp/JavaScript_learning_and_practicing/PWA/study.md

 A lot of efforts and account finally removed.
 I hope they will not charge me after 45 hours :)

 Will attach some screens here later.
 Have a nice day / night :)

+...

+Mar 18
+Don't want to spend more time researching PushNotifications for now.
+Created one more account on "PushEngage" with no money.
+Added new API key.
+Retested.
+Works as before.And I am no scary that they will charge 97 USD for 12 push notifications Want to return here and play with other PWA abilities.
+Camera for example.
+Or smth like this.
+But want to check GitActions first